geosem42/laravel-reddit/laravel/readme.md

 <img src="http://i.imgur.com/tHNVDSX.png">
 </p>

-# Plebbit: a reddit clone made in Laravel
+# Lolhow: a reddit clone made in Laravel

-Plebbit is a reddit clone build in Laravel 5.5. <br>
+Lolhow is a reddit clone build in Laravel 5.5. <br>

 ## Features
 - Subreddits
 - Moderation only deleting (more moderation soon...
 I think)
 - Youtube, vimeo, image and video nicely displayed
-- Searching global and in subplebbits
+- Searching global and in sublolhows
-- Customizig of your subplebbits (images, custom CSS and more)
+- Customizig of your sublolhows (images, custom CSS and more)
 - Upvoting and downvoting
 - Alerts
 - Private messaging